rhelsing/accord_documentation/team_values_overview.md

 ##Development issue and feature log

 Is this a big problem or a little problem?
 At any given time, there will be 3-5 years of improvements that need to be made to the system.
 We should only add something to this list if it comes up consistently and is truly a problem.
 A true problem can be defined as tremendous impediment to usability of the product, not a "would be nice" enhancement; we should prioritize our list of issues with this concept in mind.
-Manage these on Github.
+We manage these on Github with the issue tracker.

+##One more thing...

 ![](https://i.reddituploads.com/d35e9236a2954ebe8ef70e02808a3ba3?fit=max&h=1536&w=1536&s=fb4ee4ee54e339013a6db22785904208)